-A radio battery and a heavy water pipe put Rene Gagnon in one of the most famous photographs ever taken: the raising of the American flag on Iwo Jima.
+An order to carry a radio battery and a flag up a hill involved Rene Gagnon in one of the most famous photographs ever taken: the raising of the American flag on Iwo Jima.

 Gagnon, in hindsight, may have preferred to stay out of the picture.

 Rene Gagnon was born on March 7, 1925 in Manchester, N.H., the son of French-Canadian parents.
 He worked with his mother as a millhand and as a bicycle messenger.
 Still a teenager, he was drafted to serve in World War II in 1943.

 Gagnon joined a military police company of the Marines and ended up at Camp Tarawa in Hawaii to train for an assault on Iwo Jima.
 The five-week Battle of Iwo Jima was one of the fiercest and bloodiest of the War in the Pacific.

 On Feb.
 19, 1945 Rene Gagnon landed with the Marines on Green Beach.
 Four days later he participated in the most celebrated flag-raising in history.

 Marines had already raised a small flag on Mount Suribachi, a sight so inspiring that some of the troops wept upon seeing it.
 The battalion adjutant ordered a bigger flag raised.
 He sent a patrol to raise the larger Stars and Stripes, but they had faulty radio communications.
-Gagnon received an order to take a radio battery to the men.
+Gagnon received an order to take the bigger flag and the radio battery to the men.

 When he arrived at the summit, he saw their difficulty in raising the flag.
 The problem was the pole: It was a heavy Japanese water pipe.
 The men then asked Gagnon to lend a hand.

 “So I just got into it,” he said.

 Life after the war didn’t work out for him.
 Jobs promised never materialized.
-Rene Gagnon ended up working as a janitor in Manchester.
+He opened a travel agency and did some accounting, but Rene Gagnon ended up working as a janitor in Manchester.